 Respondents in three of the six cities reported using a common data system, and financial support from local funders was crucial in two.
 In the three cities with common data systems, respondents described using their data for evaluation and monitoring progress.
 As a respondent in one of these cities explained, "We pride ourselves on being very data-driven.
 Each fall we conduct a process and outcome evaluation and use those findings to determine quality improvement priorities and program goals for the following year."
 One afterschool system obtained a dedicated grant to build and operate a common data system.
-The

-"Local funders only supporting organizations that participate in the collaborative effort has been the most beneficial for improving the use of a common data system." respondent explained, "A significant financial investment for two to three years by a local funder helped to get the database up and running."
+The respondent explained, "A significant financial investment for two to three years by a local funder helped to get the database up and running."
 One respondent, remarking on the value of professional development for data systems, said: "As a result of our professional development, [afterschool] providers are able to increase their impact."